Electron spin resonance and collective excitations in magic-angle twisted bilayer graphene

-Let us therefore consider the case $J_H>0$, where the spins in opposite valleys are anti-parallel at $\vec{B}=0$.
+Let us therefore consider the case $J_H>0$, where the spins in opposite valleys are anti-parallel at $\vec{B}=0$ (inset in Fig.~\ref{fig2}c).
 When we turn on the external magnetic field $\vec{B}\neq 0$, anti-parallel spins are canted with their ferromagnetic (anti-ferromagnetic) components along (perpendicular) to $\vec{B}$, see regime 1 in Fig.~\ref{fig2}d.
 When $g\mu_B|\vec{B}| \geq J_H$ (regime 2), the anti-ferromagnetic component vanishes and the spins are fully aligned with the magnetic field.
-Owing to the valley degrees of freedom, the anti-ferromagnetic case with $J_H>0$ also gives rise to two collective modes, which we label by $p=+$ and $-$.
-As shown in Fig.~\ref{fig2}c, mode $-$ remains gapless for $\vec{B}\neq 0$ in regime 1, which derives from breaking the single continuous symmetry given by spin rotations along the magnetic field axis \cite{CountingGoldstones}.
-In regime 2, however, it develops a non-zero gap given by $\Delta = g\mu_B |\vec{B}| - J_H$.
-On the other hand, the energy gap of mode $+$ is given by the Zeeman energy, as shown in Fig.~\ref{fig2}c.
+In the anti-ferromagnetic case, the resonance behavior of lowest energy excitation is shown as the red solid line in Fig.~\ref{fig2}c.
+It remains gapless for $\vec{B}\neq 0$ in regime 1, which derives from breaking the single continuous symmetry given by spin rotations along the magnetic field axis \cite{CountingGoldstones}.
+In regime 2, however, it develops a non-zero gap given by $\Delta = g\mu_B |\vec{B}| - J_H$, which extrapolates to $B=0$ with a negative intercept of $\Delta f =-J_H$.
+This is in excellent agreement with the observed behavior of $r_1$, providing strong indication for $J_H>0$.

-Taken together, in the scenario with anti-ferromagnetic intervalley coupling, $J_H >0$, the $|\vec{B}|$ dependence of the lowest resonance frequency is given by a straight line with slope $g\mu_B/h$ and negative intercept $-J_H/h$ for $g\mu_B|\vec{B}|> J_H$ (red solid line in Fig.~\ref{fig2}c).
-At the same time, the second lowest frequency mode corresponds to a straight line with slope $g\mu_B/h$ and vanishing intercept, see dark blue lines in Fig.~\ref{fig2}c.
-These two features are in excellent agreement with the experimentally observed resonance modes $r_1$ and $r_2$.
 Most remarkably, the measured intercept from mode $r_1$, which corresponds to the Goldstone mode $-$ in regime 1, allows us to extract the value of $J_H$.
-According to Fig.~\ref{fig2}c, a negative intercept of $\Delta f = -5.6$ GHz (Fig.~\ref{fig2}b) yields an intervalley Hund's coupling, $J_H = 0.023$ meV, which is compatible with numerical estimates of $J_H = 0.075$ meV ~\cite{Chatterjee2020}.
+A negative intercept of $\Delta f = -5.6$ GHz (Fig.~\ref{fig2}b) yields an intervalley Hund's coupling, $J_H = 0.023$ meV, which is compatible with numerical estimates of $J_H = 0.075$ meV ~\cite{Chatterjee2020}.